-However, POSS is optional in PPs with an overt pronominal Ground and in infinitival clauses with an overt subject.
+However, POSS is optional in PPs with an overt pronominal Ground and in infinitival purpose clauses with an overt subject.
 The optionality is conditioned by the information structure.
-The speakers of Mari that I consulted noted that the presence of both an overt lexical item and the corresponding POSS marker in such examples is associated with an emphatic interpretation; compare (31a) and (31b), where the emphasized constituent is highlighted.
+The speakers of Mari that I consulted noted that the presence of both an overt lexical item and the corresponding POSS marker in such examples is associated with a Focus interpretation; compare (31a) and (31b), where the focused constituent is highlighted.
 This is summarized in Table 4.